jarren-javier/jarren-javier/README.md

 - Pinned Projects - below you will see some of my favorite personal projects in detail.

 - I am actively searching for full time data analyst positions in the San Francisco Bay Area!
-If you would like to connect with me, see the "How to reach me" below.
+If you would like to connect with me, see the "Contact Information and Links" below.

 📫 Contact Information and Links 📫 <br />